RotscherK/SpiceProjects/README.md

 #### Optional Requirements

 1. Advertisement
-   * It may be possible to book advertising on the web page.
+   * It may be possible to create advertising on the web page
 2. Authentification
    * Remember me function
 3. Google Maps integration